Either God's desire is frustrated — or "all" does not mean every individual. Pick one.

 This is confirmed by verse 1-2 itself: "pray for all people" is immediately explained as "kings and those in authority."
 The specificity shows what "all people" means in context: diverse kinds of people, not a universal headcount.

 θέλει (thelei) — "desires" or "wills."
 This is the crucial word.
 In Greek, God's "willing" can express His decretive will — what He ordains, what must come to pass (Psalm 115:3, Daniel 4:35, Ephesians 1:11) — or His preceptive will — what He commands, what He reveals as delightful (Matthew 12:50, 1 Thessalonians 4:3).
-If thelei here means God's sovereign decree, then all people will be saved — that's universalism, and Arminians don't believe that.
+If thelei here means God's sovereign decree, then all people will be saved — that's universalism, and no one in this debate believes that.
 So they must interpret it as God's revealed will.
 But then it's perfectly compatible with election: God delights in salvation from every class of people, and accomplishes it for the elect from every class.

 πάντας ἀνθρώπους (pantas anthrōpous) — "all people."
 In Greek, pas ("all") does not always mean "every individual without exception."
 It often means "all kinds" or "all without distinction."
-Jesus healed "all diseases" (Matthew 4:23) — not every disease case in the world, but all kinds of diseases.
+Jesus healed "every disease and sickness" among the people (Matthew 4:23) — the Greek pasan noson, not every disease case in the world, but disease of all kinds.
 Peter saw "all kinds of animals" (Acts 10:12) — not every individual animal in existence.
 "The love of money is a root of all kinds of evil" (1 Timothy 6:10) — not literally every evil in the universe.
 Given the context of verses 1-2, "all people" clearly means all kinds of people.

-And here is the painful honesty the Arminian position cannot escape: defending "all means all" when the Greek word pas itself refuses to mean that is like insisting that "all diseases" in Matthew 4:23 means Jesus healed every disease case in human history.
-The confidence of quoting a single word while ignoring the language it was written in is its own kind of faith — just not faith in what the text actually says.
+And here is the honesty the popular reading cannot escape: pas carries both senses — "every last one" and "all kinds" — so the word alone settles nothing; the context decides, and here it already has, two verses up, by naming the kinds (kings, officials, the Gentile world).
+Insisting "all means every individual" while the sentence around it lists ranks and stations is like insisting "all diseases" in Matthew 4:23 means Jesus healed every disease case in human history.
+The confidence of quoting a single word while ignoring the sentence it sits in is its own kind of faith — just not faith in what the text actually says.

 σωθῆναι (sōthēnai) — "to be saved."
 Aorist passive infinitive.
 Salvation is presented as something done to people, not something they do for themselves.
 Even the grammar leans toward monergism — God acting unilaterally — not synergism.